roytang/blog/content/post/2013/05/phvote-choosing-your-2013-senators-and-party-list.md

 **Definitely DO NOT VOTE: **Honasan, Trillianes, Maceda, Mitos Magsaysay, Villar, Enrile, Binay, Cojuangco

-For the &#8220;it's okay to vote for&#8221; groups, just use your own preferences, i.e. if you don't like Erap you probably won't vote for JV Ejercito.
+For the "it's okay to vote for&#8221; groups, just use your own preferences, i.e. if you don't like Erap you probably won't vote for JV Ejercito.

 &nbsp;